Make a difference and put your

 Submit copies of the completed SPB 1093 Form and supporting documents to:

-Once CalHR has approved your application for Veterans’ Preference Points, your information will remain on file for all future qualifying examinations.
+Once CalHR has approved your application for Veterans’ Preference, your information will remain on file for all future qualifying examinations.

 Veterans may participate in Promotional Examinations

-In cases where promotional examinations are given by more than one department for the same classification, the veteran shall select one department for which to compete.
+For cases in which promotional examinations are given by more than one department for the same classification, the veteran shall select one department for which to compete.
 Once this selection is made, it cannot be changed for the duration of the promotional list eligibility established from the examination in which the veteran participated.
 Employees may request a transfer of list eligibility between departments in the same manner as provided for civil service employees (Section 18991).

 Veterans who are Current/Former Employees